oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 context](https://wg21.link/p2079), are yet to be accepted to the working draft.
 The proposal for adding [asynchronous parallel algorithms](https://wg21.link/p3300) is at a very early stage and is not planned for C++ 26.

-## Design considerations

-### Key requirements

-### Use of C++26 senders

-### Returning a computed value

-### Expressing dependencies

-### Lifetime of temporary allocations

-### Interoperability

-## Proposal

-TODO: Replace the text in this section with a full and detailed description of the proposal.
-It is expected to have:

-- The proposed API such as class definitions and function declarations.
-- Coverage of the described use cases.
-- Alternatives that were considered, along with their pros and cons.

-## Open Questions

-TODO: List any questions that are not sufficiently elaborated in the proposal, need more discussion or prototyping experience, etc.

-- Exception handling
-- Cancellation support to avoid computing what is no more necessary